johnshivers3/PigOut/README.md

 ![image](https://user-images.githubusercontent.com/77175831/122682246-5a153080-d1c6-11eb-9237-9e0588a8a5dc.png)

 # PigOut
 ### Full stack application

-PigOut give users access to donut shop search results and be able to review, in the style of Yelp.
+PigOut give users access to the business information they need for finding breakfast, lunch and brunch restaurants.

-### To Run:
--Clone repository
--install dependencies
--npm start
+PigOut also provides a user profile to house all of their past visits, ratings, and

 ### MVP